cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 #### _Active Observer_ for Client Identities

-**Confidence level** of local clients embedded in cloud clusters may be evaluated by aggregating the **confidence level** of the respective **service instances** that embed such local clients.
+**The confidence level** of local clients embedded in cloud clusters may be evaluated by aggregating the **confidence level** of the respective **service instances** that embed such local clients.
 Inputs about external clients may or may not be obtainable.

 An additional source of client identity **confidence level** can be achieved by aggregating the **confidence level** of all **service requests** emitted by the said client identity.
 Such information is available for both local and external clients.

 ### Access Control

-Under Zero Trust, we aim to improve the control over the network in several ways.
-First, by micro-segmentation of the cloud cluster network and placing access control in front of every micro-segment.
-Second by applying fine-grained access control where every operation by any client is controlled.
-Lastly, by applying dynamic access control that considers the **confidence level** we have in both the **client identity** and the **service request**.
+Under Zero Trust, we aim to improve the control over the network in several ways: First, by micro-segmentation of the cloud cluster network and placing access control in front of every micro-segment and second by applying fine-grained access control where every operation by any client is controlled.
+Lastly, by applying dynamic access control that considers the **confidence level**, we have in both the **client identity** and the **service request**.

 #### Micro-Segmentation